PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 it was decided to abandon the optimization of the database based algorithm.

 ### ASP.NET
-To test the performance of the RESTful endpoints written in ASP.NET Core, the **Apache JMeter** tool was used, checking the efficiency of the collision detection algorithm as well as the server's ability to run under load. \
+To test the performance of the RESTful endpoints written in ASP.NET Core, the **Apache JMeter** [@jmeterref] tool was used, checking the efficiency of the collision detection algorithm as well as the server's ability to run under load. \

 JMeter uses *Test Plans* to send requests to servers, using a basic *Thread Group* to assign the number of clients